 Modify name and Change network name and password will allow you customize the network name and password to something that meets your needs.
 The results in the creation of two separate networks.

 For simplicity's sake, you might want one single, unified network in your home or business.
-In this case, you would choose to have Milo join your existing network (option 1).
+In this case, you would choose to have Milo join your existing network.
 This option gives Milo the same network name as your existing router's network, which combines them into one singular network.

-However, we typically recommend that you create a new network (option 2).
+However, we typically recommend that you create a new network with a unique name

-This is because with option 2, you get a few additional functionality insights and features, such as:
+This is because you get a few additional functionality insights and features, such as: